-Pre-configured Commercial Off-The-Shelf (COTS) regulatory software products, including our POSSE Land Management System, POSSE Alcoholic Beverage Control & POSSE Enterprise Licensing systems, are developed based on a vendor’s experience with, and a best practices interpretation of increasingly uniform business processes, such as government-oriented licensing, permitting, inspections and enforcement.
+Pre-configured Commercial Off-The-Shelf (COTS) regulatory software products, including our POSSE Permitting & Licensing System and POSSE Alcoholic Beverage Control systems, are developed based on a vendor’s experience with, and a best practices interpretation of increasingly uniform business processes, such as government-oriented licensing, permitting, inspections and enforcement.
 The increasing commonality of these regulatory processes from jurisdiction to jurisdiction across the U.S. and Canada enable COTS software vendors and their customers to move away from high-risk and expensive one-off “custom build” software projects to pre-configured business systems that featuring significant available functionality.

 To achieve a successful COTS business system implementation, your agency will need to be prepared to collaborate on several important tasks, including:

 - Fit Assessment

 A Fit/Gap Analysis led by the vendor to understand where the vendor’s product offers a “fit” with the business and technical requirements specified in the RFP.